 - Writing sample (upload as one PDF file)

-- Referee information (upload information for three letters of support)
+- Referee information (upload information for at least three letters of support)

 - TOEFL or IELTS results (for international students) - [For more information see "Foreign Students" under FAQs].
 Brown code for TOEFL: 3094; Department code: leave blank.
 For IELTS, have score sent to Brown Graduate School, Box 1867, Providence RI 02912 USA.

 The online MFA application is available from mid-September through 15 December each year.
 Applications must be finalized and submitted electronically by 11:59 pm EST on the 15 December deadline.
 The online application system will no longer process new or incomplete applications after 11:59 pm EST on 15 December.
 If your application is pending but not sent by that deadline, it WILL NOT get processed.

 GRE scores (subject or general) are not required (nor are they given consideration).

 While you must post the information by the deadline, the referees may submit their letters through the online system after the 15 December deadline has passed; we recommend that letters be submitted no later than 15 January.

 All applications must be submitted electronically at the online application web site using one of the following browsers Firefox (within latest 2 versions); Microsoft Internet Explorer (8.0 and above); Chrome (within latest 2 versions); Safari (5.1.7+ or latest version).

-During the month of January, applicants who are US citizens (or holders of permanent resident status from the US State Dept.) should complete the Federal Financial Aid Form, listing Brown as a school to which results should be sent.
+During the months of November, December and January, applicants who are US citizens (or holders of permanent resident status from the US State Dept.) should complete the Federal Financial Aid Form, listing Brown as a school to which results should be sent.
 Not completing this process may jeopardize financial aid offers.